-We are once again proud to present our annual water quality report covering all testing performed between January 1 and December 31, 2012.
+Once again we are proud to present our annual drinking water report, covering all drinking water testing performed between January 1 and December 31, 2015.
 Over the years, we have dedicated ourselves to producing drinking water that meets all state and federal standards.
-We continually strive to adopt new methods for delivering the best quality drinking water to you.
-As new challenges to drinking water safety emerge, we remain vigilant in meeting the goals of source water protection, water conservation, and community education while continuing to serve the needs of all our water users.
+We continually strive to adopt new methods for delivering the best quality drinking water to your homes and businesses.
+As new challenges to drinking water safety emerge, we remain vigilant in meeting the goals of source water protection, water conservation, and community education while continuing to serve the needs of all of our water users.

-Please remember that we are always available to assist you should you ever have any questions or concerns about your water.
+Please remember that we are always available to assist you, should you ever have any questions or concerns about your water. our water.